Peely: Appearances

 Peely first appeared in "X Marks the Spot", which was Season 8 of the first chapter of Fortnite Battle Royale.
 The season ran from February through May 2019.
 In this season, Peely was unlocked at level 47 of the game's battle pass.
 In the subsequent Season 9, Peely escapes from an erupting volcano and heads into an underground vault with another character, named Jonesy.
 After time passes, Jonesy emerges from the vault, though apparently having blended Peely into a milkshake.
 Nevertheless, Peely is shown still sentient, flashing a smile.
-Epic released a cinematic short on YouTube to reveal Peely's "Fornitemares" outfit, dubbed "Peely Bone".
+Epic released a cinematic short on YouTube to reveal Peely's "Fortnitemares" outfit, dubbed "Peely Bone".
 Peely later appears in the second season of Chapter 2, wearing a tuxedo.

 In August 2021, Fortnite released its "Imposters" mode, similar in vein to the social deduction game Among Us.
 In the mode, imposters were given the ability to make all other players temporarily appear as Peely.

 In Season 1 of Chapter 4 of Fortnites narrative, Epic introduced "Peely's Plunder"–an augment, or buff, that allows players to track buried loot.
 Peely later appears in Chapter 5 of the game's storyline, where he is kidnapped.

 A version of Peely as Wolverine, dubbed "Peelverine", is featured in the Chapter 5 Season 4 battle pass, with the season themed after Marvel and named "Absolute Doom".
 Peely was first seen using Wolverine's claws in the trailer for the previous Marvel season, Chapter 2 Season 4, titled "Nexus War".

+Peely later appeared in the Chapter 6 Mini Season 2 battle pass, which was themed around The Simpsons, drawn in the show's signature art style.
+This version was called "Springfielder Peely", with an additional variant modeled after Professor Frink available to unlock.